 Again, we’re talking about criminals and thieves, so do you really think they just handed back all of that data without keeping a copy for themselves?

 Even with technical safeguards in place, it’s the employees who ultimately risk exposing a business to ransomware.
-Simple things such as clicking on an infected online advertisement or a pop up window or opening an attachment in an email is often to blamed for inviting ransomware onto a computer, so users truly are the most important line of defense.
+Simple things such as clicking on an infected online advertisement or a pop-up window or opening an attachment in an email are often to blame for inviting ransomware onto a computer, so users truly are the most important line of defense.
 It’s important that you talk with your employees about ransomware and educate them on what it is and how they can help defend the business from it.
-Try getting the whole staff together for a training session and bring in a lunch.
-As a best practice you should require all new employees to complete an initial on boarding training and then offer an annual ongoing training for all employees moving forward.
+Try getting the whole staff together for a training session and bring in lunch.
+As a best practice, you should require all new employees to complete an initial onboarding training and then offer annual ongoing training for all employees moving forward.